sxiza/littlebid-web-app/README.md

 # freecar

-> Earn extra money on your car's idle capacity
+> Earn money on your car's idle capacity

 ## Build Setup